iwansal64/TO-LIST-APP/README.md

 ### Usage:
 - Save the above code in a file called `README.md` and include it in the root directory of your repository.

-Let me know if you need any additional modifications!